 Did you also know that author cut out scenes with the character Theodore Nott?
 But this is just scratching the surface — there are countless other examples of edits that don't make the final versions of our favorite literary works.

-When writing your manuscript, don't expect it to be 100% perfect the first time.
-Instead, you can work closely with an editor, or more likely, a team of editors, to produce the very best possible version of your book.
+When writing your own manuscript, don’t expect it to be perfect the first time.
+Editing is an essential part of the process, often requiring input from a team of professionals to create the best version of your book.

-That said, let's learn more about the types of editing for books and the different ways they'll elevate your copy!
+Let’s explore the types of editing for books and how they can elevate your writing!

 What are the different types of editing for books?

-This section will give you a broad overview of the most common types of editing you’ll find in the book publishing world.
+Here’s an overview of the most common types of editing you’ll encounter in the book publishing world:

 1. Developmental editing for your manuscript